hivepress/hivepress/readme.txt

 There’s no such limit defined in HivePress itself, and while we prioritize performance and continuously optimize the HivePress framework with every update, directory website performance heavily depends on factors such as the hosting plan, website configuration, and third-party plugins.

-= Can I bulk import directory listings with HivePress? = Yes, since HivePress implements directory listings as a WordPress custom post type, you can use any compatible import plugin of your choice, or use the official Import extension to create or update listings in bulk from a CSV file.
+= Can I bulk import directory listings with HivePress? = Yes, since HivePress implements directory listings as a WordPress custom post type, you can use any compatible import plugin of your choice, or use the official [Import](https://hivepress.io/extensions/import/?utm_medium=referral&utm_source=wordpress.org) extension to create or update listings in bulk from a CSV file.

-= Can I translate HivePress to my language? =
-Yes, you can easily translate HivePress, its themes, and extensions without code changes using a plugin like Loco Translate or software like Poedit.
-Moreover, the HivePress core and its free extensions are already translated into a few languages by volunteers from the WordPress plugin repository.

 = Do I need coding skills to use HivePress? =
 No, you don’t need any coding skills to use HivePress.
 The plugin is designed to be user-friendly and accessible to everyone, regardless of technical expertise.
 You can set up a fully functional directory website, customize listing fields, create categories, configure search filters, and manage monetization options – all through an intuitive interface, with no code required.